klarge/PersonalKB/README.md

 ## Usage

+### Web Application

-### Creating Entries
+#### Creating Entries

 - Use the "Today's Journal" button for daily journaling
-- Create quick notes with the sticky note button
+- Create quick notes with the note button
 - Add structured entries for People, Places, and Things

-### Backlinking
+#### Backlinking

-- Use hashtags (#example) to link between entries
+- Use hashtags (#example) and [[Title]] references to link between entries
-- Hashtags automatically become clickable links to referenced entries
+- References automatically become clickable links to referenced entries
 - View backlinks at the bottom of each entry to see connections

-### Search
+#### Search

 - Use the search bar to find content across all entries
 - Search works across titles, content, and hashtags
 - Filter by entry type for focused results

+#### User Administration (Admin Users)

+- Access the Admin panel from the settings menu
+- Create new user accounts with email and temporary passwords
+- View all users and their account details
+- Delete user accounts (removes all associated data)
+- First registered user automatically becomes admin

+#### Password Management

+- Change your password from Settings → Change Password
+- Requires current password for security verification
+- Passwords are securely hashed and stored

+#### Export and Backup

+- Export all your data as organized markdown files
+- Files are sorted into folders by entry type
+- Includes images and maintains proper linking structure
+- Use for backup or migration to other systems

+### Mobile Application (Android)

+#### Initial Setup

+1. Install the PersonalKB Android app
+2. On first launch, you'll be prompted to configure the server connection
+3. Enter your self-hosted instance URL (e.g., `https://your-domain.com`)
+4. Enter your email and password credentials
+5. The app will automatically obtain and store an API token for secure access

+#### Features

+- Full offline support with automatic sync when connected
+- Native mobile interface optimized for touch devices
+- Secure API token-based authentication
+- All web features available including search, entry creation, and backlinking
+- Safe area handling for modern Android devices

+#### Troubleshooting Mobile Setup

+- Ensure your server URL is correct and accessible
+- Check that your credentials match your web account
+- Verify your self-hosted instance is running and reachable
+- API tokens are automatically managed - no manual configuration needed

 ## API Documentation